strife-ce/strife-ce-client/README.md

 npm install
 ```

-You can start the application now locally, connected against the productive remote master server or against your locally driven master server (see strife-ce-master repository)
+You can start the application now locally, connected against the productive remote master server (4a) or against your locally driven master server (4b)
 ### 4a) Start connected to the productive master server
 run the following command: